MedioAI/Chrome-Extension/README.md

 4. Ask: AI integration for asking for feedback on your lyrics, chatting.
 5. Co-Writer: Create a song from scratch with a wizard walkthrough.
 6. Saved Library: Manage all your song lyrics, tags, chats and more in easy to use native UI.
+7. Udio: Check how many credits per published.
+8. Audio Notification: Get notified when your song is ready to listen.
+9. Audio Tools: Convert your MP3 to WAV, add a fade in or fade out, and more.

 Visit the website, [MedioAI.com](https://www.medioai.com) for more information.